DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-22-review-of-provider-emails.md

 <!-- markdownlint-enable MD025 -->

-Start with “You can” if the action does not need to be done immediately.
-For example, “You can update the status of the offer conditions:”
+Start with “You can” if the user is unlikely to take immediate action.
+For example, “You can update the status of the offer conditions:”.

 ### Talking about the service

 Avoid saying “we” because it’s not clear who “we” are.

-#### Good examples
+> #### Good examples
+>

-- A new device has been used to sign in to your account.
+> - A new device has been used to sign in to your account.
-- The application will be automatically rejected after 20 working days.
+> - The application will be automatically rejected after 20 working days.
+>

-#### Bad examples
+> #### Bad examples
+>

-- We detected you signed in on a new device.
+> - We detected you signed in on a new device.
-- We’ll reject the application on your behalf after 20 working days.
+> - We’ll reject the application on your behalf after 20 working days.

 ### Referring to services

 Try not to refer to the service by name.
 If you cannot do this, put the name in inverted commas.
 For example, ‘Register trainee teachers’.

-#### Good examples
+> #### Good examples
+>

-- Candidates can now find courses.
+> - Candidates can now find courses.
+> - Once the candidate has met all the offer conditions, their details will be added to the ‘Register trainee teachers’ service.
+>

-#### Bad examples
+> #### Bad examples
+>

-- Candidates can now see courses on Find.
+> - Candidates can now see courses on Find.
+> - Once the candidate has met all the offer conditions, their details will be added to Register trainee teachers.

 ### Footer